EGM: Efficient Visual Grounding Language Models: Details of Grounding Data Curation

 \section{Details of Grounding Data Curation}

 As mentioned in Section~\ref{sec:method} of the main paper, in this section we provide details of the data curation for vanilla and amodal training data.

-\paragraph{Details of Vanilla Grounding Data Curation.} As in Figure~\ref{fig:supple_prompt_vanilla_reasoning}, we provide the prompt to GPT-4 for the generation of the reasoning data of vanilla grounding training.
+\paragraph{Details of Vanilla Grounding Data Curation.} As in Figure~\ref{fig:supple_prompt_vanilla_reasoning}, we provide the prompt to the proprietary VLM for the generation of the reasoning data of vanilla grounding training.

 \paragraph{Details of Amodal Grounding Data Curation.} Different from vanilla grounding, there is no off-the-shelf data for training that provides both the text prompt and the corresponding amodal bounding box.
 Existing amodal datasets, such as COCO-Amodal~\cite{zhu2017semantic} and TAO-Amodal~\cite{hsieh2023tracking}, provide ground truth annotations of amodal bounding box $B_i$ of occluded objects, but there is only a short category name $C_i$ for each object and no text prompt that can uniquely specify the target object in the image.
-To bridge the gap, we ask a proprietary VLM, \emph{e.g.,} GPT-4~\cite{hurst2024gpt}, to generate a more detailed description $T_i$ of the target object in the RefCOCO prompt style.
-Figure~\ref{fig:supple_prompt_amodal_prompt_generation} displays the prompt to GPT-4 for text prompt generation.
-The generated text prompt can be noisy and we further conduct a verification step: we feed the generated text prompt $T_i$, object bounding box $B_i$ and the image $I_i$ into the proprietary VLM (\emph{i.e.,} GPT-4), and ask the VLM to verify whether the generated text prompt can accurately and uniquely specify the target object in the image.
+To bridge the gap, we ask a proprietary VLM, to generate a more detailed description $T_i$ of the target object in the RefCOCO prompt style.
+Figure~\ref{fig:supple_prompt_amodal_prompt_generation} displays the prompt to the proprietary VLM for text prompt generation.
+The generated text prompt can be noisy and we further conduct a verification step: we feed the generated text prompt $T_i$, object bounding box $B_i$ and the image $I_i$ into the proprietary VLM, and ask the VLM to verify whether the generated text prompt can accurately and uniquely specify the target object in the image.
 This verification step filtered out about $50\%$ of the generated samples.
-The GPT-4 prompt for the verification step is in Figure~\ref{fig:supple_prompt_amodal_prompt_verification}.
+The prompt for the verification step is in Figure~\ref{fig:supple_prompt_amodal_prompt_verification}.

 Once we obtain the text prompt $T_i$ associated with amodal bounding box $B_i$, we generate the reasoning process $R_i$ via the same pipeline as introduced for vanilla grounding.
 The only difference is, in addition to how to locate the target object, the reasoning should also involve 1) what object(s) are causing the occlusion; 2) what this object's complete unoccluded shape looks like; 3) therefore, to recover the complete object, in which direction(s) and how much should be extended from the visible part.
 The detailed prompt to generate the amodal reasoning process is in Figure~\ref{fig:supple_prompt_amodal_reasoning}.